Mihirsur007/Py2Art/README.md

 This python software is used to create a random 8x8 art piece using turtle and tkinter.
 The software chooses the color of each pixel randomly from a set library of colors that can be changed to your preference.
 It then generates the 64 total pixels to form your unique peice of art.
 The GUI has a simple and easy to use design to help you start creating as fast as possible.

+This software is not for commercial or academic use.

  <img src="https://i.imgur.com/UD1BKJh.png " alt="IMAGE TEXT" width="400"/>